Build a vintage closet, step 4: Moar shopping pls, expo edition

 But the tips I have don’t really require supporting imagery.
 Let me say up front that I’m probably not a very smart expo shopper.
 I don’t negotiate that well, I almost always go over budget, and I’m sure I miss out on a lot of good stuff.
 But I kind of feel like the most important things to get out of these shows are to find one or two really good and special buys, build relationships with vendors and/or other enthusiasts, and build some hunting skills and knowledge.
 So here’s how I approach shows.

 I take one brief spin around the room and see who’s here and where to revisit.
 I’ve been doing this long enough that I know what vendors I can and can’t afford.
-Skirt Chaser Vintage (Santa Rosa, CA) and Elsewhere Vintage (Orange, CA) are two of my staples, along with a few others that I know will always have something I love and can afford.
+Skirt Chaser Vintage (now local in LA!) and Elsewhere Vintage (Orange, CA) are two of my staples, along with a few others that I know will always have something I love and can afford.
 Some vendors focus on 70s and 80s high end designer labels (one woman came into the dressing room with a $3000 gown and $5000 matching cloak from the 1980s), some have extremely high end Hawaiian and tiki and sell rare blouses for over $300.
 They might be worth it, but that doesn’t make me have that much money.
 So I do a quick pass to see where my best prospects are, checking out some price tags to see if they’re generally in the $80 range or the $300+ range.
 I might buy three things in the $80 range, or one thing in the $300 range.
 Know your limits and stick to them.

 Actually, my first tip is to save up for these things in advance.
 Shows are not flea markets; they are not the best places to find a bargain (though you sometimes do).
 They are for adding quality pieces to the core of your wardrobe or collection.
 I typically start saving 2-3 months in advance, usually about $300, so I can spend without guilt.
 I see people there spending $500-$1000 at multiple vendors, and that’s great for both of them.
 But comparison is the thief of joy, and I like to be overjoyed at my finds and staying somewhat close to my budget.